apache/mina-sshd/docs/technical/kex.md

 Again, "client" and "server" could also be inverted.
 For instance, a client uploading files via SFTP might have an application thread pumping data through a channel, which might be blocked during KEX.

+### Strict Key Exchange

+"Strict KEX" is an SSH protocol extension introduced in 2023 to harden the protocol against a particular form of attack.
+For details, see ["Terrapin attack"](https://www.terrapin-attack.com/) and [CVE-2023-48795](https://nvd.nist.gov/vuln/detail/CVE-2023-48795).
+The "strict KEX" counter-measures are active if both peers indicate support for it at the start of the initial key exchange.
+By default, Apache MINA sshd always supports "strict kex" and advertises it, and thus it will always be active if the other party also supports it.

+If for whatever reason you want to disable using "strict KEX", this can be achieved by setting a custom session factory on the `SshClient` or `SshServer`.
+This custom session factory would create custom sessions subclassed from `ClientSessionImpl`or `ServerSessionImpl` that do not do anything in method `doStrictKexProposal()` (just return the proposal unchanged).